TigerSense/tf_girls_notes/README.md

  3. How to visualize intermediate and final results

- 4. Tuesday night, 12-25-2018, Tutorial of "How to use Dataset in Tensorflow" (finished the tutorial reading and dataset_tutorial.py)
+ 4. Tuesday night, 12-25-2018, finished the tutorial reading and dataset_tutorial.py

+    Tutorial of "How to use Dataset in Tensorflow"

     link: https://towardsdatascience.com/how-to-use-dataset-in-tensorflow-c758ef9e4428 (In this tutorial, all the examples mix    placeholder with dataset which I think totally lost the point of using dataset.
 Demos in cs20i are more proper examples. )